Apophenia/inspiration-bot/README.md

 inspiration-bot
 ===============

-A silly Zulip bot that generates nonsensical inspirational quotes, created with help from the Zulip API.
+A silly Zulip bot that generates nonsensical inspirational quotes.
+Uses the Zulip API.